-External dynamic content lets you pull in and populate campaign content through an external URL endpoint.
+External dynamic content lets you pull in and populate campaign content using an external URL endpoint.
 You can pass data to your URL by attaching contact data fields to the query string.

 Before you start

-This article assumes you have your URL endpoint set up and ready to go.
+This article assumes you have your URL endpoint set up and ready to use.

 External dynamic content is different to dynamic content

 If you want to tailor content based on contact data, dynamic content is generally easier to use.
 You can find out more at our Using dynamic content in campaigns article.

 Step 1: Insert an external dynamic content block